JaneliaSciComp/pydantic-ome-ngff/docs/index.md

 ### Supported versions

-Version 0.4 of OME-NGFF has pretty extensive support, although my focus has been on getting the `Multiscales` metadata right; I don't use `well` or `plate` metadata, so it's likely that I have missed something there.
+Version 0.4 of OME-NGFF has pretty extensive support, although my focus has been on getting the `Multiscales` metadata right; I don't use `well` or `plate` metadata, so it's highly likely that I have missed something there.
 I have not put a lot of effort into supporting `0.5-dev`, as it's not clear when that version will be released, or even what will be in it, but contributions to rectify this are welcome.
+If you find something that I didn't implement correctly, please [open an issue](https://github.com/JaneliaSciComp/pydantic-ome-ngff/issues).

 ### Array data

-This library only models the *structure* of a Zarr hierarchy, i.e. the layout of Zarr groups and arrays, and their metadata; it provides no functionality for efficiently reading or writing large Zarr arrays.
-Consider [`tensorstore`](https://google.github.io/tensorstore/) or [`dask`](https://www.dask.org/) for this purpose.
+This library only models the *structure* of a Zarr hierarchy, i.e. the layout of Zarr groups and arrays, and their metadata; it provides no functionality for efficiently reading or writing data from Zarr arrays.
+Use [`zarr-python`](https://github.com/zarr-developers/zarr-python) or [`tensorstore`](https://google.github.io/tensorstore/) for getting data in and out of Zarr arrays.

 # Examples

 ## Reading a Multiscale group

-This example demonstrates how to use the `Group` class defined in `pydantic_ome_ngff.v04.multiscale` to model an existing multiscale group.
+This example demonstrates how to use the [`Group`](./api/v04/multiscale.md#Group) class defined in [`pydantic_ome_ngff.v04.multiscale`](./api/v04/multiscale.md) to model a multiscale group from cloud storage.

 ```python
 from pydantic_ome_ngff.v04.multiscale import Group